JanusDNA: A Powerful Bi-directional Hybrid DNA Foundation Model: JanusDNA

 For this demonstration, we configured two model variants as Figure \ref{fig:janus_modeling_archi}: \textbf{Janus Model}: A single-layer bidirectional Mamba architecture equipped with a FlexAttention layer \cite{pytorch_flexattention} for bidirectional fusion, utilizing the Janus-specific attention mask $\mathcal{M}_{ij}$ (Equation \ref{eq:fusion_mask_final}).
 This model predicts $x_t$ based on the fused bidirectional context of $x_1, \ldots, x_{t-1}, x_{t+1}, \ldots, x_{T}$ as per the Janus modeling objective. \textbf{Masked Language Model}: As a baseline, we construct a comparable single-layer Mamba architecture followed by the same FlexAttention layer without an attention mask, trained using the conventional masked language modeling (MLM) objective, where a fraction of tokens (typically 15\%) contribute to the loss.

 Both models were trained on the human reference genome (HG38) \cite{genome2009genome} for 10,000 steps.
 Each training sample had a context length of 131,072 tokens, processed with a batch size of 1.
 We evaluated performance across three hidden dimensions: 32, 64, and 128, keeping other hyperparameters consistent.
-Pre-training for Janus models takes around 27 minutes per 1,000 steps, nearly twice as fast as masked models.
+Pre-training for Janus models, benefited from their sparse attention masks, takes around 27 minutes per 1,000 steps, nearly twice as fast as masked models.

-For evaluation, the masked model is given the full input sequence of $T$ tokens with the last token $x_T$ masked, while the Janus model only sees the first $x_1, \ldots, x_{T-1}$ tokens.
+For evaluation, both the masked and Janus models are given the full input sequence with the last token $x_T$ masked.
 This evaluation is conducted on a test set containing 1,920 sequences.

 The results, presented in Figure \ref{fig:janus_training}, clearly demonstrate that models trained with the Janus modeling method significantly outperformed those trained with the masked modeling approach in prediction accuracy, given the same number of training steps.
 This finding substantiates that Janus modeling is more effective at leveraging the DNA sequences for learning, thereby achieving superior training efficiency while maintaining robust bidirectional understanding.